moates695/gym_tracker_server/README.md

 - add API for users, they sign on with email password or 1 time code.
 Create routes for them to export data (will be GET only, no adding/updating/deleting data directly)
 - REDIS: update on workout save, then timer trigger sync with postgres (external lambda?)
 - asynpg, use named paramaters instead of $1, $2, ... where apprporiate
+- on FE, load in fonts before putting user on main screen

 ## Assumptions